 Pamela Brown was the limo researcher on the 2008 Discovery Channel show "Inside the Target Car".
 She shares her experiences in an article published at the CTKA site, 'Inside Inside the Target Car.'
-Ms. Brown was also interviewed by Len Osanic on Black Op radio in show #436archived at their site.The real star of the show, however, was replica of SS-100-X .
+Ms. Brown was also interviewed by Len Osanic on Black Op radio in a show archived at their site.The real star of the show, however, was replica of SS-100-X .
 This exquisite vehicle, which was used in the movie JFK, was also the star of the 2008 Minnesota State Fair.
 The replica limo is currently available for purchase; please email Pamela at email@example.com for information.

 An exciting hour-long documentary devoted entirely to the JFK Presidential Limousine that aired on the SPEED channel in their "Behind the Headlights" series in 2004/05 is now available on Youtube.
 Pamela Brown's essay "SS-100-X", from CAR CRASH CULTURE (Palgrave/2002) was used as the basis for the assassination section.
 Vaughn Ferguson's widow Catherine is interviewed in it, as is Pamela Brown.
 The program covers the gamut from the limousine's development at the Ford Motor Company in Dearborn, Michigan and Hess and Eisenhardt in Ohio, through the Kennedy years when it was used as their parade limousine in motorcades in the US and abroad, as well as discussion a discussion of the post-assassination treatment of the limousine.